CeceliaWalker/CS2-DS4002/README.md

 Data and Code

 The image data can be obtained from "Data" file under "Materials."
+Download the data set from the Hugging Face website.
+There is no data cleaning necessary.
 The code can be found in "MI3Code.ipynb" also under "Materials."

 Reference Materials